Undefeated college football teams in 2021 - ExBulletin

 Undefeated college football teams in 2021

-There are only 10 undefeated college football teams left at the FBS level as we play week 8.
-Appalachian State 30-27 upset of No. 14 Coastal Carolina on Wednesday night brought us to the current level.
+There are only nine undefeated college football teams left at the FBS level as we go into week 8.
+Iowa State’s 24-21 of number 8 Oklahoma State and Appalachian State’s 30-27 of number 14 Coastal Carolina brought us to the current level.
 It was only Appalachian State’s second win over an FBS opponent in the program’s history, the other being the memorable win over No. 5 Michigan at Ann Arbor in 2007 and similarly, this last win for the Mountaineers came over kicker Chandler Staton’s 24-yard field goal in the closing second.

 Here’s a closer look at the remaining undefeated teams in the FBS this season, as of October 23, 2021.